 Section 8.
 Term Limits.

-Sport and General Paralympic Representatives may not serve more than two (2) full terms on the AAC, regardless of sport.
+Sport and General Paralympic Representatives may not serve more than two (2) full terms on Team USA AC, regardless of sport.

 Individuals shall not be considered to have served a term under the term limit requirements unless they were seated as the Representative for two (2) or more years of a term.

-Individuals serving in a Leadership position shall be allowed to serve three terms on the AAC, either two terms as a Sport and General Paralympic Representative and one term in a Leadership position or one term as a Sport and General Paralympic Representative and two terms in a Leadership position, provided they meet all other eligibility requirements.
+Individuals serving in a Leadership position shall be allowed to serve three terms on Team USA AC , either two terms as a Sport and General Paralympic Representative and one term in a Leadership position or one term as a Sport and General Paralympic Representative and two terms in a Leadership position, provided they meet all other eligibility requirements.

 Section 9 Vacancies.
 All elections for vacancies shall be held in accordance with the Team USA AC Member Elections and Voting Policy,